High stakes for Trump, Biden heading into final debate

 After Trump’s COVID diagnosis, the debate commission ruled that the second debate, which was to have been held last week, be virtual.
 Trump balked, and the two men holding dueling town halls instead, speaking at the same time more than 1,000 miles (1,600 kilometers) apart.

-“You wouldn’t say to Biden what you just said to me,” Trump told Stahl when she questioned his characterization of the economy prior to the pandemic.
-“If he had it, you would never say that to Biden.”

-After posting the video, Trump tweeted: “Tonight’s anchor, Kristen Welker, is far worse! #MAGA.”

-Lemire reported from Washington, Weissert from Wilmington, Delaware.
-Additional reporting from Steve Peoples in Nashville, Bill Barrow in Atlanta, Alexandra Jaffe and Zeke Miller in Washington and Aamer Madhani in Chicago.
+Lemire reported from Washington, Price from Las Vegas.
+Additional reporting from Steve Peoples in Nashville, Bill Barrow in Atlanta, Alexandra Jaffe, Stephen Braun and Zeke Miller in Washington and Aamer Madhani in Chicago.

 Associated Press